esciencecenter-digital-skills/research-software-support/modules/researchsoftware/index.md

 ---
-id: 0
+title: Research software
 category: Getting started
-title: Research software
+order: 0
 author: eScience Center
 description: What is software, how is it made and what makes research software so special?
 thumbnail: "thumbnail-research-software.png"